filiporestav/LLM-as-a-judge/README.md

 #### More steps needed to get more significant difference

-Something to mention, however, is that the different between the model trained on 2000 steps versus 6150 steps is not that different regarding the evaluation results.
+Something to mention, however, is that the difference between the model trained on 2000 steps versus 6150 steps is not that different regarding the evaluation results.
 We believe that we still need more data to finetune this model for it to make a more signifiant difference.
 Since the model trained on 2000 steps is capable of providing instructions (and the learning rate increases the most in the beginning), just training the model on more instructions will have a diminishing return.
 We likely need to train the model on 2 epochs or something like that in order for us to really see a large difference.

 #### Further improvements

 For further improvement, we should finetuned the model on more data.
 We should do at least 1-2 epochs on the FineTome-100k dataset, and then watch out closely for overfitting.

 For even further improvement, the entire [The Tome](https://huggingface.co/datasets/arcee-ai/The-Tome) dataset (which the FineTome-100k is a subset of), with almost 20x the amount of data should be used for finetuning.
 However, this requires substantial time and/or more computational resources.

+For improving the comparison further, we would have generated more responses from different promps and preferebly have a human as a judge instead of a LLM, as humans in the end are the ones who are going to use the responses.